skills/test-with-actions/.github/steps/2-step.md

        pytest --cov=src
    ```

-1. Add a final step to uses a pre-made GitHub Action that shares the coverage report as a comment on the pull requests.
+1. Add a final step that uses a pre-made GitHub Action to share the coverage report as a comment on the pull request.

    {% raw %}